Getting Old & Being Mature About It

 Hunter S. Thompson

-3 replies on “Getting Old & Being Mature About It”
+3 responses to “Getting Old & Being Mature About It”

 When the real “old” begins to kick in you will know it.
 An ache here one day and then there another.
 Ear and nose hair are just symptoms of aging.
 Also, just remember that it is not age, but experience that really counts.
 I hope your family are well and staying safe.